switch in minutes · keep your data

 Is smolanalytics a good Plausible alternative?

-Yes, if you like Plausible's privacy values but need more than web analytics. smolanalytics is open source (MIT), cookieless, and self-hostable as a single Go binary — and it adds funnels, retention, paths, cohorts, a daily verdict, and ask-in-editor via MCP.
-Cloud is $9/month (Solo) with unlimited sites and 250k events after a 14-day full trial.
+Yes, if you like Plausible's privacy values but need more than web analytics. smolanalytics is open source (MIT), cookieless, and self-hostable as a single Go binary, and it adds funnels, retention, paths, cohorts, a daily verdict, and ask-in-editor via MCP.
+Cloud is $19/month (Pro) with unlimited sites and 2M events after a 14-day full trial.

 What does smolanalytics include that Plausible doesn't?

-Product analytics depth on every plan: funnels, retention cohorts, and user paths (as of mid-2026, Plausible paywalls funnels to higher tiers and offers no retention or path analysis).
-Plus a daily verdict that tells you what to fix, and editor-native answers over MCP with a CI agreement test that keeps them equal to the dashboard.
+Product analytics depth on every plan: funnels, retention cohorts, and user paths (as of mid-2026, Plausible reserves funnels and user journeys for the Business plan and offers no retention analysis).
+Plus a daily verdict that tells you what to fix, and editor-native answers over MCP.

 When is Plausible the better choice?